-Headline: Quarterback carousel produces erratic, disappointing season for the Green Bay Packers.
+Headline: Quarterback carousel produces erratic, disappointing season for Head Coach Dan Devine and the Green Bay Packers.

 Regular Season Record: 5 – 7 – 2 (Third Place NFC Central Division)

-Offseason Highlights: Despite tensions between various players and Head Coach Dan Devine by season’s end, the Green Bay Packers finished 1972 with a record of 10-4, combining a strong rushing attack, a revitalized kicking game, and an aggressive defense to win their division.
-However, going into 1973, it was the passing game that threatened to derail Green Bay’s future title ambitions.
-The Washington Redskins, in their 16-3 playoff victory, provided the blueprint for defeating the Packers, using a five-man front to stop the run, daring Devine and his offense to beat them through the air.
-In that instance, the strategy was successful, limiting Green Bay to 78 yards on 29 carries.
+Offseason Highlights: Despite tensions between various players and Head Coach Dan Devine by season’s end, the Green Bay Packers finished 1972 with a 10-4 record, combining a strong rushing attack, a revitalized kicking game, and an aggressive young defense to win their division.
+However, an ineffective passing game threatened to derail Green Bay’s future title ambitions.
+The Washington Redskins, in their 16-3 playoff win, provided the blueprint for defeating the Packers, using a five-man front to stop the run, daring Devine and his offense to beat them through the air.
+For the Redskins, it was a successful strategy, limiting Green Bay to 78 yards on 29 carries (2.7 yards per carry).

 One area of the passing game in need of a serious upgrade was the receiving corps.
 According to Stanton Greene in his book, The Green Bay Packers The Dan Devine Years 1971-1974, “Certainly the [receivers were] among the weakest in the league. … Devine understood this weakness intimately.
 How he would address it would determine his future in Green Bay.”
 Devine’s answer was to use his first-round pick in the 1973 NFL Draft, 21st overall, on Florida State Wide Receiver Barry Smith.
 In his senior year, Smith was named first team All-American when he led the nation in both receiving yards (1,243) and touchdowns (13) with 69 catches, second overall, in only ten games.